In the Beatles, the alliance of John Lennon and Paul McCartney produced some of music's greatest songs.

 The Quarrymen—which at a future point also featured Paul McCartney and George Harrison—would eventually morph into the Beatles.
 Lennon's tenure in the Fab Four would’ve been enough to cement his musical legacy.
 In hindsight, however, it's even more impressive that he made such a clean break from the band that made him so popular.

 1970's Plastic Ono Band LP was a direct result of the primal scream therapy he and Ono had with Dr. Arthur Janov.
-The straightforward, unadorned music was often emotionally piercing: On "Mother," Lennon sounds as if he's in agony recounting being caught in the middle of his parents' traumatic separation; the acoustic-driven "Working Class Hero" is an unsparing condemnation of how workers are treated; and on "God," he sounds weary renouncing everything in his life and belief system but "me, Yoko and me."
+The straightforward, unadorned music was often emotionally piercing: on "Mother," Lennon sounds as if he's in agony recounting being caught in the middle of his parents' traumatic separation; the acoustic-driven "Working Class Hero" is an unsparing condemnation of how workers are treated; and on "God," he sounds weary renouncing everything in his life and belief system but "me, Yoko and me."

 The next year's rowdy, inspiring "Power To The People" single and Imagine LP were more political and musically adventurous.
-(Sometimes both at once: Witness the gnarled, psychedelic "I Don't Want To Be A Soldier Mama I Don't Wanna Die" and the touching, piano-based title track.)
+(Sometimes both at once: witness the gnarled, psychedelic "I Don't Want To Be A Soldier Mama I Don't Wanna Die" and the touching, piano-based title track.)
 Imagine was also marked by brutal honesty, between Lennon's admissions of cruel behavior on "Jealous Guy" and alleged digs at Paul McCartney throughout "How Do You Sleep?"

 Lennon's next few years were marked by ups and downs.
 1972's Sometime In New York City and 1973's Mind Games didn't replicate the success of his first few solo albums.
-He separated from Ono for over a year and moved to Los Angeles to have a multi-month "lost weekend" marked by partying, heavy drinking and a production credit on pal Harry Nilsson's Pussy Cats.
+He separated from Ono for over a year and moved to Los Angeles to have a multi-month "lost weekend" marked by partying, heavy drinking and a production credit on pal Harry Nilsson's Pussy Cats (1974).
 To add insult to injury, Lennon was also trying to fight off being deported, an order that came down from the Nixon administration in 1973 due to his politics.

 Still, there were bright spots.
-Lennon's horn-peppered, soul-influenced single "Whatever Gets You Through The Night" hit No. 1 in November 1974.
+Lennon's horn-peppered, soul-influenced single "Whatever Gets You Through The Night" hit Number One in November 1974.
 The pianist on that song, Elton John, even persuaded Lennon to guest at his Thanksgiving Madison Square Garden show, where the pair performed "Lucy in the Sky with Diamonds" and "I Saw Her Standing There."
 And Lennon and Ono got back together and decided to have a baby.

 Lennon never had a chance to experience a career resurgence while alive.
 On December 8, 1980, three weeks after Double Fantasy's release, the unthinkable happened: Mark David Chapman shot and killed Lennon outside his apartment in New York City.